Monitoring Kubernetes

 Collecting metrics from controller manager using endpoint discovery

-You can comment out section [input.prometheus::controller-manager] in 003-daemonset-master.conf and uncomment in 004-addon.conf.
+Comment out [input.prometheus::controller-manager] in 003-daemonset-master.conf and uncomment the corresponding block in 004-addon.conf.

 1# Example on how to get controller-manager metrics with endpoint discovery